awsdocs/aws-cli-user-guide/doc_source/cli-usage-skeleton.md

 + `yaml-input` – The generated template includes all input parameters formatted as YAML\.
 + `output` – The generated template includes all output parameters formatted as JSON\.
 You can't currently request the output parameters as YAML\.

-Because the AWS CLI is essentially a "wrapper" around the service's API, the skeleton file expects you to reference all parameters by their underlying API parameter name\.
+Because the AWS CLI is essentially a "wrapper" around the service's API, the skeleton file expects you to reference all parameters by their underlying API parameter names\.
 This is likely different from the AWS CLI parameter name\.
 For example, an AWS CLI parameter named `user-name` might map to the AWS service's API parameter named `UserName` \(notice the altered capitalization and missing dash\)\.
 We recommend that you use the `--generate-cli-skeleton` option to generate the template with the "correct" parameter names to avoid errors\.
 You can also reference the API Reference Guide for the service to see the expected parameter names\.
 You can delete any parameters from the template that are not required and for which you don't want to supply a value\.

 For example, if you run the following command, it generates the parameter template for the Amazon Elastic Compute Cloud \(Amazon EC2\) command run\-instances\.